Re-calibration of SSPP Parameters

 The gravity estimates delivered by MgH and CaI2 line index methods have been removed from the SSPP.
 In addition, due to large deviation from the high-resolution results, the gravity determined by k24 is also not used in any of the final, adopted surface gravity estimates from the SSPP.
 Therefore, there are seven estimators of log g considered when computing the final adopted log g.
 For each of the seven methods, we fit a linear relation to the offset between the SSPP estimate and the value of log g determined from the high resolution spectra.
 This relation is used to correct the log g estimates reported by the SSPP.

-First of all, the metallicity estimates from ACF and CaIIT are not reported in this version of the SSPP.
+The metallicity estimates from ACF and CaIIT are no longer reported by the SSPP.
 The metallicity estimates from the new version of the ANNSR estimator proved to have significant offsets relative to the high-resolution sample.
 As a result, it is not considered in the determination of the adopted SSPP metallicity.
 Hence, there are nine metallicity estimators used to compute the final adopted metallicity.

 Because the high-resolution sample does not include the stars with [Fe/H]~-1.5 and [Fe/H] > 0.0, we attempt to fill in the hole in the abundance space by making use of members of some open and globular clusters with known metallicity.
 Therefore, we added some of the cluster members with SEGUE spectra of S/N > 50 to the high resolution sample to calibrate each metallicity estimate in the SSPP.
 For each SSPP metallicity estimator, we fit a quadratic relation to the difference between the SSPP value and the metallicity determined from the high resolution spectrum or, for cluster stars, the known literature value.
 We use this quadratic relation to correct the SSPP metallicity estimates.